 In 1157, Framlingham castle was confiscated from the powerful Bigod family by King Henry II.
-The castle remained in his possession until 1165 when Hugh Bigod, a descendent of Roger Bigod, paid a huge sum of money to regain the castle.
+The castle remained in his possession until 1165 when Hugh Bigod, 1st Earl of Norfolk and the son of Roger Bigod, paid a huge sum of money to regain the castle.

 The king dared them to oppose him.
 The barons knew that if they attempted to resist, Henry would raise an army and take their castles by force.
 So, the barons backed down and then tried to buy their castles back at a later date.
 This happened to Hugh Bigod, who lost Framlingham Castle to the king in 1157, and bought it back eight years later in 1165.

 Bigod later rebelled against Henry II in 1173.
 As punishment, he was exiled and in 1175, Henry II ordered Hugh Bigod’s castle at Framlingham to be dismantled by an expert team of masons and carpenters, which is revealed in our first document below.

 When the Bigod family regained possession of their castle in 1189 under King Richard I, they had to rebuild it.
 The stone curtain wall that survives today was the result of this reconstruction.
 It is thought that the work was completed by 1213, as Roger Bigod II entertained King John at Framlingham castle that year.